azat-co/practicalnode/chapter1/chapter1.md

 - Null
 - RegExp

-Everything else is an object (i.e., mutable keyed collections, read Stackoverflow on "[What does immutable mean?](http://stackoverflow.com/questions/3200211/what-does-immutable-mean) (<http://stackoverflow.com/questions/3200211/what-does-immutable-mean>)" if in doubt).
+Everything else is an object.
+Class is an object.
+Function is an object.
+Array is an object.
+Objects are passed by reference whereas primitives are passed by values.

 Also, in JavaScript, there are String, Number, and Boolean objects that contain helpers for the primitives, as follows: